microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Deployment/README.md

     ![](<media/create_empty_definition.png>)

-3. Keep the artifacts as **Build**, select the CI build definition that you used in the previous lab (such as "PartsUnlimited.CI"), check the checkbox to enable the **Continuous Deployment trigger**, and choose "MRP" as the  **agent queue**.
+3. Keep the artifacts as **Build**, select the CI build definition that you used in the previous lab (such as "PartsUnlimited.CI"), check the checkbox to enable the **Continuous Deployment trigger**, and choose "Hosted" as the  **agent queue**.

     ![](<media/choose_source_queue_new_dialog.png>)